-The surficial aquifer system consists primarily of undifferentiated sands, shell material, silts and clayey sands of varying thickness and is found throughout the SWFWMD in areas where the Hawthorn Group and underlying carbonate units are not exposed at land surface, or where concentrated ground-water withdrawals have not dewatered the aquifer.
+The surficial aquifer consists primarily of undifferentiated sands, shell material, silts and clayey sands of varying thickness and is found throughout the SWFWMD in areas where the Hawthorn Group and underlying carbonate units are not exposed at land surface, where adequate basal confinement of the surficial deposits exist, and where concentrated ground-water withdrawals have not dewatered the aquifer.
 The principal uses for the surficial aquifer are irrigation, limited domestic use, and dewatering projects for mining and infrastructure installation.